Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     void Awake()
     {
         //NetworkList can't be initialized at declaration time like NetworkVariable.
 It must be initialized in Awake instead.
-        //If you do initialize at decleration, you will run into Memmory leak errors.
+        //If you do initialize at declaration, you will run into Memmory leak errors.
         TeamAreaWeaponBoosters = new NetworkList<AreaWeaponBooster>();
     }